IQSS/dataverse/doc/Sphinx/source/API/SWORD.rst

 - Dataverses can be published via SWORD

+- Datasets versions will only be increased to the next minor version (i.e. 1.1) rather than a major version (2.0) if possible.
+This depends on the nature of the change.

 - Granular permissions are used for certain operations.
 Previously, you needed to be "admin" on a dataverse to use the Data Deposit API at all.

   - The Service Document will return all the dataverses on which you have the "AddDataset" permission.
 This should resolve the issue reported at https://trello.com/c/F2ZQPFdM/6-reconcile-what-is-seen-by-the-data-deposit-api-and-the-gui-currently-python-api-hides-dvs-from-admin-unless-it-is-also-dv-creato